Fashion icon, singer, writer and animal lover | ExBulletin

 Fashion icon, singer, writer and animal lover

+Subscribe to our Policy NewsletterNY for the latest coverage and to stay informed about the 2021 elections in your district and across New York

-For a child discouraged from entering show business, Isaac Mizrahi certainly beat the odds.
+For a kid who was discouraged from getting into show business, Isaac Mizrahi certainly broke all records.

 My parents didn’t want me in this business and they were really scared that one of their kids would go into show business, Mizrahi says.
-It’s hard and heartbreaking, and a million to one you’re going to do, that was the message.
+It’s hard and heartbreaking, and a million to one you’re going to make of it, that was the message.

-Its ISAACMIZRAHILIVE!
-The line, launched on QVC in 2009 under the umbrella of Xcel Brands Inc., is booming and it continues to express itself through music, writing, books, cooking and its production company.
+Its ISAACMIZRAHILIVE! line, launched on QVC in 2009 under the umbrella of Xcel Brands Inc., is doing well and continues to express itself through music, writing, books, cooking and its production company.

-Mizrahi says he is currently very excited about several projects in development, one, a scripted series and the other, two more reality.
+Mizrahi says he is currently the most excited about several projects in development: one, a scripted series, and the other, two more from a reality.

 Does it surprise the people you love to sing, and is it something you’ve always done?